Corrie's Lucy Fallon shares adorable first picture of her baby boy's face - and reveals his name

-Blackpool Coronation Street star Lucy Fallon and Preston North End footballer boyfriend Ryan Ledson reveal baby name - and share adorable photo of their newborn's face for the first time
+Blackpool Coronation Street star Lucy Fallon and Preston North End footballer boyfriend Ryan Ledson reveal baby name - and share adorable first photo of their newborn's face

 Former Corrie star Lucy Fallon has shared an adorable picture of her newborn son saying he was ‘too scrumptious not to share.’